jwdebelius/q2-sidle/docs/source/reconstruction.rst

 The ``max-mismatch`` and ``per-nucleotide-error`` are used to estimate the probability that a sequence that differs from the reference is actually a sequencing error or belongs to that sequence.
 The ``max-mismatch`` value used in reconstruction should match the alignment; by default this is 2 but you may choose to change it in alignmnent with your sequencing length.
 The authors of the method claim the error rate doesn’t matter; we refer interested reader to original paper’s supplemental material.

 The ``min-abundance`` determines the relative abundance of a database sequence to be excluded during optimization.
+This is, to some degree, a function of the avaliable sequencing depth and the desired specificity of the fit.

+Finally, let's plan on running the command in parallel, using the ``--p-n-workers`` flag; this is particularly useful in the per-sample reconstruction step.
+We'll use 2 workers in this tutorial, if you have more avaliable you may prefer that.

-Now, let’s reconstruct the table, using the default settings.**
+Now, let’s reconstruct the table, using the default settings.

 .. code-block:: shell